Edited Words: 152,263

 Images: 10

-August 9, 2005Saying No, In HindiToday was a fresh start.
-I really didn't enjoy being taken around Varanasi yesterday by three boys trying to take me to their silk shop.
-I realised last night that I had paid them 300 rupees for "helping" me for 3 hours, and then paid 100 rupees for my dinner.
-So I learned how to say na he, which is no. I would say namaste, which is hello, to people and then if they wanted to "help me" or take me to a rickshaw, I would say na he and walk away.
-I had a great day.
-A lot of people were amazed, incredulously saying "you speak hindi?"
-I would not say anything else, so they assumed that I did.
 I also paid 8 rupees for a 15 minute rickshaw ride.
 A couple of different bicycle rickshaw drivers would not take me for 7 rupees, on the third try the guy said he would take me to Assi Ghat for 8 rupees.
 When we got there, I gave him 13 rupees and he accepted it like I was being generous.
 I just calmly told him that I wanted the 5 rupees change and he reluctantly gave it to me.
 Only a day ago, I was taking a ride like that and being asked for 100 rupees.
-I am going to spend money on things that go in my body and things that my body goes in, not for being irritated by people.

 Receive by email:

-Designed by Duncan Riach | Site Map | Copyright © 2005 Duncan Riach.
-All rights reserved. |
+Designed by Duncan Riach RSS Feed Icon Site Map Copyright © 2005 Duncan Riach.
+All rights reserved.